How to Use Lightroom Classic and Luminar 4 Together in Your Workflow

 Now here’s the thing for me.
 I see Luminar’s new tools as a way to completely enhance, and massively improve on a LOT of my old images.
 Over the years I’ve gone on a LOT of adventures to some pretty epic places.
 However, when I went to a lot of these places, the weather was less than cooperative and, to put it bluntly, the skies often just were boring & bland, and they ruined the mood of the shots.
 Either the clouds or rain/haze sucked all the color out of the scene, or there were NO clouds at all and everything was harsh and bleached out.

-Following the instructions from above, I sent this file into Luminar from my lightroom catalogue by right clicking on the image
+Following the instructions from above, I sent this file into Luminar from my lightroom catalog by right-clicking on the image

 This took just about 5 minutes in total (including the amount of time it took me to select my sky)